 Payout and house edge are rule-dependent.
 Note that the house edge listed above (and in all subsequent tables) is based on an 8-deck game where the following rules apply:

-Player loses only original bet against a dealer blackjack
+Player loses only the original bet against a blackjack dealer

 The number of decks used as well as blackjack variants and rules will affect the payouts and house edge significantly.
 Read the fine print before you play!

 The Perfect Pairs side bet gives you the opportunity to win if the initial two cards that are dealt to you are a pair.
 If you wish to place a Perfect Pairs side bet, place your chips in the aptly marked area to the left of your main betting one.
 There are 3 types of pairs:

 Cards are of the same suit, for example, two threes of Hearts.

 Cards are of different suits but of the same colour, such as 5 of Spades and 5 of Clubs.

 Cards are of the same value but of different suits, for example, 10 of Hearts and 10 of Clubs.

 The action of the Bet Behind feature of live casino games is indicative in the name.
 Basically, this is where you bet on a hand dealt to another player and share the outcome of that player’s hand.
 This option will be available to you whether you’re seated at the table or not but note that you cannot place such a wager behind your initial bet.
 During the betting interval, this betting area is highlighted too.
 This feature is a great advantage over land-based casinos as you can practice by betting behind skilled players and some providers even indicate when others at the table are on a winning streak.
 It’s especially convenient when the table’s full but you’re eager to play.